Broncos kick off coaching search with Chuck Pagano - Sentinel Colorado

-Elway fired Vance Joseph after he posted an 11-21 mark in two seasons.
-Joseph, who is interviewing for the Cincinnati Bengals’ opening Thursday and Friday, was a former assistant to longtime Bengals coach Marvin Lewis, who was also among “Black Monday’s” eight head coaching casualties of the 2018 season.
+Elway fired Vance Joseph after he went 11-21 in two seasons.
+Joseph is interviewing for the Cincinnati Bengals’ opening Thursday and Friday.
+Joseph was a former assistant to longtime Bengals coach Marvin Lewis, who was also among the eight head coaching casualties of the 2018 season.

-Pagano was head coach in Indianapolis from 2012-17 and posted a record of 53-43 in the regular season and 3-3 in the playoffs.
-After going 11-5 records in each of Andrew Luck’s first three seasons and leading the Colts to the AFC championship game in 2014, Pagano won eight, eight and four games (with Luck injured) in his final three seasons.
+Pagano was head coach in Indianapolis from 2012-17.
+He posted a record of 53-43 in the regular season and 3-3 in the playoffs.
+After posting 11-5 records in each of Andrew Luck’s first three seasons and leading the Colts to the AFC championship game in 2014, Pagano won eight, eight and four games (with Luck injured) in his final three seasons.

 Pagano has worked with Broncos special teams coordinator Tom McMahon, who declined to comment last week on Pagano’s coaching credentials given his possible return to the NFL after a year’s absence.
 But he did vouch for Pagano’s character.